We are located in Northeastern Oklahoma, five miles south of Kansas, OK on Highway 10. View Map

 We are licensed by the state to care for up to 120 children.
 The actual number of children we can serve varies based upon staffing.

-We serve children from the across the United States.
-Currently we care for children from over 15 different states.
+We serve children from across the United States.
 All children are privately placed with the consent of their parent and/or guardian when the family is in a crisis situation.

 Cookson Hills cares for children in residential care between the ages of 5 and 17.
 Long term placement is desired, working with students towards graduation.